rlabrecque/home-network/raspberry-pi/README.md

 ## Initial Setup

-1. Download the .zip for the desired image.
-Place the .info and .zip.sha256 into the image/ folder.
+1. Download the .img.xz for the desired image.
+Place the .info, .img.xz.sha1, .img.xz.sha256, and .img.xz.sig into the image/ folder.
-2. Extract the .img from the .zip.
+2. Extract the .img from the .img.xz.
-3. Insert the MicroSD card which is in the Raspberry Pi into a PC, likely using a MicroSD -> USB or MicroSD -> SD converter.
+3. Insert the MicroSD card for the Raspberry Pi into a PC, likely using a MicroSD -> USB or MicroSD -> SD converter.
 4. Using [Rufus](https://rufus.ie/en/) install the .img onto the MicroSD card.
 5. Create an empty file named `ssh` in the root of the MicroSD card's "boot" volume.
 6. Insert the MicroSD card back into the Raspberry Pi and plug it in.